 Soar’s approach to autism therapy is based on the Early Start Denver Model (ESDM).
 The ESDM focuses on teaching children in the ways that their brains are naturally wired to learn, through relationships, social interactions, and play.
 It is the leading, evidence-based therapy for young learners, aged 1 to 5.

-An adult sits on the floor across from a preschooler as she plays with brightly colored toys
+An adult sits on the floor across from two young children playing with blocks

 Watch the CEU Webinar